Counselling and Psychotherapy,

 EMDR

-Eye Movement Desensitisation and Reprocessing (EMDR) is a structured therapy designed to help people process distressing memories and experiences that may feel “stuck” in the mind and body.
-Originally developed for trauma, EMDR uses sets of eye movements, sounds, or taps to stimulate the brain’s natural ability to reprocess difficult events.
+Eye Movement Desensitisation and Reprocessing (EMDR) can help people process traumatic experiences that may feel “stuck” in the mind and body.
+EMDR uses sets of eye movements, sounds, or taps to stimulate the brain’s natural ability to reprocess difficult events.
 This helps to reduce the emotional charge of past experiences, so they can be remembered without overwhelming feelings or distress.
 NICE and the WHO recommend EMDR as a treatment for PTSD.

 Client Feedback